inspiredminds/contao-facebook-login/README.md

 ### Facebook Login module

-After the previous steps you can now create a Facebook Login module in your theme.
-It offers the same settings as the regular login module.
+Simple create a Facebook Login module in your theme and include it anywhere.
+It works and behaves the same as the regular login module of Contao and also offers the same settings, plus the ability to define the member groups a newly registered user will belong to.